evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

  * High accuracy for spam could be due to a higher amount of training data for spam mail
+ * This also accounts for lower ham true positives (26% false negatives categorized as spam)
  * Results could be improved with more data
  * Results could be biased with ham messages beause ham content varies by user

+## Possible Future Work

+ * To improve results:
+   * Reverse DNS lookup on message sender
+   * Domain Key Identified Mail verification
+ * To improve usability:
+   * Implementation into a simple web interface
+   * Email client integration